christianhujer/XSlides/README.md

 ## Planned
+- Process simple Markdown
+- Make Table of Contents Scrollable in case it overflows
+- Change Table of COntents Design to match the overall design
+- Deal with missing copyright information
+- Testing with Selenium
+- Change the title to append the title of the current slide.
 - Remember whether footer was visible, and hide it accordingly.
 - Configure whether h is vi key or help key.
 Default should be help key, but selection of vi key should be remembered permanently.
 - Auto-align slides based on content.
 Left-aligned in case the slide contains `ul`, `ol`, `dl` or `pre` elements.
 Center-aligend otherwise.